 The FN PS90 is a great bullpup rifle of 2023 due to its innovative design and high-quality construction.

 Its 5.7x28mm cartridge offers reduced recoil compared to other handgun rounds, making it easier for shooters of all sizes to handle.
+It’s arguably still one of the best guns that shoot 5.7.

-Additionally, the PS90’s ambidextrous design makes it easy for both righties and lefties to use without any modifications needed.
+The PS90’s ambidextrous design makes it easy for both righties and lefties to use without any modifications needed.

 Furthermore, the magazine sits on top of the barrel rather than underneath which prevents accidental discharges if dropped or bumped into while loading or unloading ammo.